MarySeph/My-Neocities/02 web dev/neocities/SitePlans.md

 	- [Lyrical](https://www.wattpad.com/user/exLyrical) - another Wattpad friend.
 They are publishing quite the ambitious a epic fantasy story.
 	- [Mr. Circus Papa](https://tapas.io/MrCircusPapa) - horror comic artist.
 Their artstyle may be cute but their stories portray heavy topics without pulling any punches.
 	- [GBPatch](https://gbpatch.itch.io/) - visual novel game dev studio of the cozy and queer variety. humongous amount of character customization and inclusive dialogue choices in the widest sense of the word.
-	- [Linfamy](https://www.youtube.com/channel/UCBkqDNqao03ldC3u78-Pp8g) - YT channels that covers Japanese history and folktales. heavy focus on the female experience and the business of pleasure (which probably warrants a 13+ warning).
+	- [Linfamy](https://www.youtube.com/channel/UCBkqDNqao03ldC3u78-Pp8g) - YT channels that covers Japanese history and folktales. heavy focus on the female experience and the business of pleasure (which probably warrants a 13+ warning).%%
 - a manifesto for the site's ethos.
 - Add notes about responsive web design.
 ## Both